Family Therapy for Addiction Treatment

 Who is a Candidate for Family Therapy?

-When people hear about family therapy, they often think of it solely involving siblings and parents.
 Today, families are much more than immediate family members.
 Some people may not know their birth families or may live in blended families.
 The structure and treatment process of family therapy can be applied to many forms of intimate groups.

 These are some examples of people who may be close to a loved one struggling with addiction: